 We failed to see your will amidst us and sometime if we do see it, we don't support it for lack of courage or fear for others.
 Lord forgive us!

 Give us the strong desire to please you always and you alone.
 Deliver us from all wrong doings and from the evil one's temptations.
 Teach us Lord how to live according to your will.
 Let your Holy Spirit lead us on the right path and help us to always be on your side.

 We ask all these in the Name of our Lord Jesus Christ, with thanksgiving.
 Amen!

-Today's contributor is John Agbodjan, a student minister at Westminster College, Cambridge.
+Today's contributor is John Agbodjan, a former student minister at Westminster College, Cambridge.